djdrysdale/digital-garden/notes/¶ Martec's Law.md

 ---
-Title: Martec's Law
+title: Martec's Law
-Date: 2021-02-26
+date: 2021-02-26
-Description: Martec's Law describes the discrepancy between paces of change in technologies and organizations
+description: Martec's Law describes the discrepancy between paces of change in technologies and organizations
-Tags: concept
+tags: concept
 ---

 Martec's law describes a conflict between the pace at which technology changes and the pace at which organizations change.
 To whit, technology changes at an exponential rate, while organizations change at a logarithmic rate.
 This can create [[If two parts of a system move at different rates, it can create conflict|conflict]] within the organization, as it must strive to keep up with a world that changes more quickly than it can adjust to it.